top of page

 WHERE TO FIND IT:

 Under the proposed amendment, failure to fund abortion would likely be interpreted as improper “interference” with the new “fundamental right to abortion.”
+After Michigan passed a similar amendment, the ACLU filed a lawsuit claiming the amendment requires taxpayer funding of abortion.

 07